-When embarking on a new project or discussing website architecture, the topic of URLs invariably comes up.
+When embarking on a new project or discussing website architecture, URLs invariably come up.
 Surprisingly, many business owners and marketers underestimate the significance of their website’s URL structure.
-However, search engines have consistently advised that web addresses, or URLs (Uniform Resource Locator), should be as straightforward and comprehensible as possible – and most importantly represent your brand!
+However, search engines have consistently advised that web addresses, or URLs (Uniform Resource Locator), should be as straightforward and understandable as possible – and most importantly represent your brand!

 Two-fold Benefits of Simple URLs